Walk in the Spirit of Reconciliation

 5:30 PM – Launch Event and Group Walk

 We will gather at the Fort Langley National Historic Site to listen to a welcome and opening remarks.
 (Arrive between 5-5:30 to find parking.)
-After the opening, we will do a 2.5 km group walk from the church to the Kwantlen First Nation long house.
+After the opening, we will do a 2.5 km group walk from the Fort to the Kwantlen First Nation long house.

 Locations: